alexeydott/chsdet/README.md

 ## Notes

-- Unknown input should be processed as bytes, streams, or files
+- Encoding detection must run on the original byte representation of the text.
+Pass `TBytes`, `TStream`, or a file path.
+Do not convert unknown text into `string` first, because the original encoding information may already be lost at that point.
-- `UTF-8` without BOM can still be conservative for short or ambiguous samples (see [tests](docs/testing.md))
+- `UTF-8` without BOM can still be conservative for short or ambiguous samples (see [tests](testing.md))

+## License

+The repository includes the original license text in [Licence.txt](Licence.txt).